Our Satisfaction Guarantee

 We value your opinion.
 It is the foundation of our business.
 If you ever have any questions, concerns, or feedback, please call us.
 Our staff and management are prepared to listen to you at any time.
 We want your relationship with FMP to be as easy and profitable for you as possible.

-FMP will be closed on the following dates in 2015:
+FMP will be attending the following events in 2018:

-FMP will be attending the following trade shows in 2015:
+FMP will be closed on the following dates in 2018:

 Franklin Machine Products, Inc. was founded in New York City by Bernard Lutsky as a small shop manufacturing specialty components for commercial coffee urns.